katiehuangx/Transition-into-Data-Analytics/README.md

 These are the most commonly used SQL software.
 In tech-speak, we call them SQL flavours.
 - MySQL (Windows and Mac) [Free] - [https://www.mysql.com/products/workbench/](https://www.mysql.com/products/workbench/)
 - PostgreSQL (Windows and Mac) [Free] - [https://www.postgresql.org/download/](https://www.postgresql.org/download/)
-- Microsoft SQL Server (only on Windows) [Free] - I'm not sure because I can't download them on my Mac.
+- Microsoft SQL Server (only on Windows) [Free] - I'm not sure because I can't run this on my Mac.

 ## 📊 Where to Learn Tableau

-I did not take any course on Tableau as it's a **drag-and-drop software**, so I learn on-the-job by watching YouTube and reading articles.
-You can easily learn by doing projects.
+I did not take any course on Tableau as it's relatively easy to learn being a **drag-and-drop software**, so I learn it on-the-job by watching YouTube and reading articles.
+You can also learn by simply doing projects.

 ### 📺 YouTube
 1. Andy Kriebel - https://www.youtube.com/c/AndyKriebel/featured - I refer to many of his videos while I was working on my work dashboard.